– Activities to avoid and change,

 Self-care is focused on stretching and avoiding compression of the neck just under the skull.
-The trigger point will release and the headache/tension is relieved when the upper and mid cervicals are able to move without binding restrictions.
+The trigger point will release and the headache at the base of the head is relieved when the upper and mid cervicals are able to move without binding restrictions.

 Avoid postures where you jut your chin forward and compress the top of the neck.
 This is more than just looking at the computer.
 This also happens to people like counselors that lean forward to listen or people that watch screens up high in airports.
 You get the idea.